 Top level, exact match, full name Scope 1 identifiers of the specified IGOs (as defined in the Final Report) are to be considered “Strings Ineligible for Delegation” for future rounds of the New gTLD Program, and an exception procedure shall be designed that will allow the specified IGO with a name protected as a “String Ineligible for Delegation” to apply for its protected string at the top level;

 Second level, exact match, full name Scope 1 identifiers of the specified IGOs (as defined in the Final Report) are to be withheld from registration, and an exception procedure designed that will allow a specified IGO with a name withheld from registration to register its protected name at the second level.
-For the current round of New gTLDs, the names subject to this recommendation shall be placed on the Reserved Names List (as found in Specification 5 of the current New gTLD Registry Agreement).
+For the current round of New gTLDs, the names subject to this recommendation shall be placed on the Reserved Names List in Specification 5 of the New gTLD Registry Agreement.
+For future rounds, the names subject to this recommendation shall be placed on the Reserved Names List associated with each new Registry Agreement entered into for future rounds.

-To the extent that in the current round second level Scope 2 identifiers for the acronyms of the specified IGOs (as defined in the Final Report) are to be added to the Trademark Clearinghouse (TMCH), and the related organizations permitted to participate in the 90-day claims notification process developed for the New gTLD program, these identifiers will similarly be subject to any notification services afforded to rights holders during the launch of a new gTLD in future rounds.
+To the extent that in the current round second level Scope 2 identifiers for the acronyms of the specified IGOs (as defined in the Final Report) are to be added to the TMCH, and the related organizations permitted to participate in the 90-day claims notification process developed for the New gTLD Program, these identifiers will similarly be subject to any notification services afforded to rights holders during the launch of a new gTLD in future rounds.

 In relation to INGOs: